flecoqui/TestCppCustomMetricPrometheusClient/README.md

-# Custom Prometheus Metrics PCR Gauge
+# Custom Prometheus Metrics PCR Gauge in AKS
 This github repository contains:
 - [A Sample application](https://github.com/flecoqui/TestCppCustomMetricPrometheusClient/tree/master/PCRGauge) which implements a  PCR Gauge based on a Custom Prometheus Metric running in Container in Azure Kubernetes Service;
 - [An ARM Template](https://github.com/flecoqui/TestCppCustomMetricPrometheusClient/tree/master/101-aks-vnet-vm) to deploy in the same Azure Resource Group a Virtual Machine used to stream the MPEG2-TS Stream and an AKS Cluster running the prometeus components and the PCR Gauge container which will consume the MPEG2-TS stream to extract the PCR.